lcdonaldson/Genesis/README.md

 Vue Repos - will be v-

-NativeScript - will be nsv- for vue, nsa- for angular
+NativeScript - will be nsv- for vue

 Progressive Web App - are pwa-